instructor-ai/instructor/docs/blog/posts/chain-of-density.md

 ??? info "Implementation Details"

     Note that our implementation uses a validator to ensure that the rewritten summary has a minimum length rather than a prompt.
-As a result, we match the original paper on entity count but not entity density.
+We also perform just 3 and not 5 rounds of rewrites, resulting in a lower final entity density.

 ### Original Prompt